Past Trauma & New Relationships

 What is Trauma?

 According to the Substance Abuse and Mental Health Services Administrations (SAMSHA), trauma is defined as, “an emotional or physical response to one or more physically harmful or life-threatening events or circumstances with lasting adverse effects on your mental and physical well-being” [1].
-These events include but are not limited to: actual or threatened death of yourself or loved one, serious injury or accident, sexual violence or assault, exposure to a distressing event, terrorism, war or combat, emotional/physical/psychological/sexual abuse, being a victim of a crime, displacement, natural disasters, bullying, childhood neglect, and more.
-In summary, traumas are extreme life events that threaten your physical and psychological survival.
-These events unfortunately leave us more susceptible to emotional triggering and reactivity in our interpersonal relationships.
+These events include but are not limited to actual or threatened death of yourself or loved one, serious injury or accident, sexual violence or assault, exposure to a distressing event, terrorism, war or combat, emotional/physical/psychological/sexual abuse, being a victim of a crime, displacement, natural disasters, bullying, childhood neglect, and more.
+In summary, traumas are extreme life events that threaten physical and psychological survival.
+These events unfortunately leave us survivors susceptible to emotional triggering and reactivity in their interpersonal relationships.

 How Trauma Changes Intimate Partner Relationships